HanisRasid123/cypress-test/README.md

 - Ensure test user group is created
 - Download files are verified by checking file extension
 - Upload users file can't be run multiple times because of unique user restraint
+- Location can't be created as there is no delete option